0xMiden/miden-client/bin/integration-tests/README.md

 ### Command-Line Options

 - `-r, --rpc-endpoint <URL>` - The URL of the RPC endpoint to use (default: `http://localhost:57291`)
-- `-k, --keystore-path <PATH>` - The path to the keystore directory (uses temporary directory if not provided)
 - `-t, --timeout <MILLISECONDS>` - Timeout for RPC requests in milliseconds (default: `10000`)
 - `-h, --help` - Show help information
 - `-V, --version` - Show version information